 Adidas had about ten transitions before it changed to the logo you see next to that pretty detailed one.
 The first logo was there to represent the brand’s origins and prove they are the superior footwear.

 Logo simplification is the process of reducing unnecessary details that just don’t fit right.
 Take the Adidas logo, for example.
-There are multiple wordmarks and several designs.
-So, the designers learned from their previous logos and evolutions around them, which is why they came up with these three bold slanted lines ascending.
-There is no wordmark or such a feature that shows its Adidas, but people know since that is how they continued their transition of logos over the years,
+There are multiple word marks and several designs.
+So, the designers learned from their previous logos and evolution around them, which is why they came up with these three bold slanted lines ascending.
+There is no word-mark or such a feature that shows its Adidas, but people know since that is how they continued their transition of logos over the years,

 Thanks to the designers’ consideration of logo simplification, they created a clean, uncluttered, and recognizable logo that will definitely be remembered for a long, long time.
 Of course, this is alongside the brand’s loyalty to its clients.